-The building houses the William Allen White School of Journalism & Mass Communications; administrative and faculty offices; classrooms; Kansas Scholastic Press Association; Accrediting Council on Education in Journalism; Kansas Journalism Institute, and the William Allen White Foundation.
+The building houses the William Allen White School of Journalism & Mass Communications; administrative and faculty offices; classrooms; the Bremner Editing Center; the Kansas Scholastic Press Association; the Accrediting Council on Education in Journalism; the Kansas Journalism Institute, and the William Allen White Foundation.

-The student newspapers, the University Daily Kansan, is part of the Stan and Madeline Stauffer Multimedia Newsroom, which provides editing, broadcast and newsroom facilities in the Dole Human Development Center, adjacent to Stauffer-Flint.
+The student newspaper, the University Daily Kansan, is part of the Stan and Madeline Stauffer Multimedia Newsroom, which provides editing, broadcast and newsroom facilities in the Dole Human Development Center, adjacent to Stauffer-Flint.

 The hall was built in 1897-98 with a $21,000 gift from George A. Fowler, a Kansas City meatpacker and rancher, in honor of his father.
 Kansas City architects Walter C. Root and George W. Siemens designed the Oread limestone building, distinguished by a tower at the east end, as shops and studios for engineering students.

 In 1949 a new shop was built south of Marvin and Lindley halls on Naismith Drive.
 The original building was remodeled, and the School of Journalism and the University Press moved in 1952 from the decrepit Chemistry/Medical Hall (“the Shack”) near Watson Library, which they had occupied since 1923.
 The building was renamed in honor of longtime journalism professor Leon N. Flint, department chair 1916-41.

 The journalism department was established in the College in 1909; Flint had helped initiate the program in 1903.
 In 1945 the department was named the William Allen White School of Journalism & Public Information in honor of the late Emporia publisher/editor and KU alumnus.